Solarpunk-Storytelling/Solarpunk-Storytelling.github.io/content/2023/stories/xr-picks/save-the-world.md

 menu: story
 title: Save the World
 author: Gaia Shah
-image: "/images/stories/gaia-shah-save-the-world.jpg"
+image: "/images/stories/gaia-shah-save-the-world-artwork.jpg"
 altimage: The original, handwritten story
-imageCredit: The original, handwritten story
+imageCredit: illustration by Sam Fontaine
 ---

 It all started when the world was filled with fumes and stuff like that.